Ultrasound-Guided Fine Needle Aspiration (FNA) Biopsy

-The FNA biopsy service is run by Dr. Jonathan Somma, the Director of Cytopathology at University Hospital of Brooklyn.
+FNA biopsies are performed by Dr. Jonathan Somma, the Director of Cytopathology at SUNY Downstate Medical Center.

-Outpatients are currently evaluated and biopsied only at our University Hospital based location:
+Outpatients are evaluated and biopsied at two locations:

 Brooklyn, NY 11203

-Any palpable lesion / mass of concern (generally 1 cm or more)
+Any palpable lesion of concern (these generally measure at least 1 cm in greatest dimension).

 Common sites for FNA biopsy include: